-If you can believe it, Sony’s PlayStation 4 turned five years old in November 2018 after churning out plenty of contenders for the best PS4 games since launch.
+If you can believe it, Sony’s PlayStation 4 turned five years old in November 2018.
 Since 2013, it’s climbed to the top of the console hill, helped in no small part thanks to its wide variety of out-and-out exclusives.

 The mid-gen update for the PS4 has also helped to give the console an extra lease of life, the PS4 Pro and Slim offering plenty of player choice, the former bringing extra fidelity and performance with the latter being, well, slimmer.
-4K gaming is on the rise, and the Pro has brought some of the PS4’s most stunning games into even clearer focus.
+4K gaming is on the rise, and the Pro has brought some of the best PS4 games into even clearer focus.

-Adding to that, 2018 was a banner year for the console with titles like God of War and Marvel’s Spider-Man being bloody excellent, and promising games like Ghost of Tsushima still to look forward to not long from now, though that may also be a cross-generational title with the PS5.
+Adding to that, 2018 was a banner year for the console with titles like God of War and Marvel’s Spider-Man being bloody excellent, and promising games like Ghost of Tsushima still to look forward to not long from now.

-The PlayStation 5 is due to land sometime in 2020, but that doesn’t mean for one second that the old girl doesn’t still have a lot of life left in her, especially with The Last of Us: Part II due to drop in early 2020.
+The PlayStation 5 is due to land sometime in the latter parts of 2020, but that doesn’t mean for one second that the old girl doesn’t still have a lot of life left in her, especially with The Last of Us: Part II and other big hitters yet to drop.
 Let’s not forget how long it took for the PS4 to overtake the PS3 as every PlayStation player’s favoured console, either — the PS4 will definitely be supported for a few years yet.